image depicting complaints

 We find that your comments, suggestions and complaints are really helpful to us in improving what we do.

-You have a right to complain about the treatment or care we provide.
 You may also feel that you do not want to make a formal complaint, but do have a suggestion or concern that you want to raise.

 We welcome all of these.
 We understand that we may not always get everything right, and if you tell us when that happens, we can then improve.